 - The standard for efficacy of hygienic handrubs uses a reference of 60% isopropyl alcohol.
 However, to be effective against staphylococci, including MRSA, handrubs must contain 70% of either ethyl or isopropyl alcohol.

-- If you use an unperfumed alcohol-based handrub prior to contact lens insertion it has been shown to have a negligible effect on ocular comfort, redness and lens wettability.
+- Using an unperfumed alcohol-based handrub prior to contact lens insertion has been shown to have a negligible effect on ocular comfort, redness and lens wettability.
 You should ensure that the handrub has been allowed to dry on the hands as instructed by manufacturers (often 15 seconds).

 Maintain the integrity of your skin